Founding Xenn Members Beta Policy

 Buying is direct on-chain settlement

 Collector checkout calls the contract’s buy path directly.
-The buyer wallet pays the NFT price and the network fee in native ETH.
-That is why embedded-wallet buying only works after the buyer wallet is funded.
+In the current public rollout, that buyer flow is still testnet-first.
+The buyer wallet pays the NFT price and the network fee in native ETH, which is why embedded-wallet buying only works after the buyer wallet is funded.

 4. Wallet Hub